brimdata/super/book/src/intro.md

-between creating columns of "JSON type" that layers in a parallel set of operators and behaviors that diverge from core SQL semantics, or rely upon schema inference to convert JSON into relational tables, which unfornately does not always work.
+between creating columns of "JSON type" that layers in a parallel set of operators and behaviors that diverge from core SQL semantics, or rely upon schema inference to convert JSON into relational tables, which unfortunately does not always work.

-To understand the difficulty of schema inference, super this simple line of JSON data is in a file called `example.json`:
+To understand the difficulty of schema inference, consider this simple line of JSON data is in a file called `example.json`:
 ```json
 {"a":[1,"foo"]}
 ```

-> The literal `[1,"foo"]` is a contrived example but adequatedly
+> The literal `[1,"foo"]` is a contrived example but adequately
 > represents the challenge of mixed-type JSON values, e.g.,
 > an API returning an array of JSON objects with varying shape.